xnnba1984/TdP-Risk/README.md

 # Statistical Learning in Preclinical Drug Proarrhythmic Assessment

 This repository contains the R code to replicate the result in the paper 'Statistical Learning in Preclinical Drug Proarrhythmic Assessment'.
+The paper is to appear on the Journal of Biopharmaceutical Statistics.
 Please check our [preprint](https://arxiv.org/abs/2108.00543) for details.

 ## Code Structure